apache/chemistry-cmislib/src/doc/src/install.rst

 Once you do that, you should be able to fire up Python on the command-line and import cmislib successfully.

-  >>> from cmislib.model import CmisClient, Repository, Folder
+  >>> from cmislib import CmisClient, Repository, Folder

 To validate everything is working, run some :ref:`tests` or walk through some :ref:`examples`.